2023 Best Precision Metal Working Schools in Wisconsin

 Request Information

-Western Technical College came in at #8 in this year’s edition of the Best Precision Metal Working Schools in Wisconsin ranking.
+Western Technical College landed the #8 spot in the 2023 rankings for the best precision metal working programs.
 Western Technical College is a small public school located in the small city of La Crosse.

 After completing their degree, precision metal working graduates from Western Technical College carry an average student debtload of $5,500.